 If you need to move to Copenhagen, it is a good idea to put yourself on the waiting list on CIU and KKIK.
-CIU and the KKIK administer approximately 11500 youth homes in the capital region.
-Right now you can sign up for a new project made by SAB [in Danish ‘Samvirkende Boligskaber’].
-For DKK 3200-4600 each month, you can get a shared apartment (81-95 square meters) in Utterslevhuse.
+CIU and the KKIK administer approximately 11,500 youth homes in the Copenhagen capital region.

 From 1st August to 1st December, new students who have more than one hour’s transport to their study programme jump to the front of the queue for student housing with a rent of less than DKK 3,500.
 The scheme is called the study-start list, and CIU and KKIK each have their own separate list.
 Sign up on both lists.

-The student review list here has a large selection of dormitories, which you can also apply for.
+The University Post has reviewed a large selection of dormitories, which you can also apply for.
 Some dormitories admit students on the basis of motivated applications, while others have list systems.

 It can be a good idea to apply for accommodation outside the city centre.
 Not just districts like Valby, but further out in the suburbs of Brønshøj, Tingbjerg, Ballerup.
 And neighbouring towns like Hillerød are becoming more popular among students.

-You can also apply to the, more elite, dormitories that select future residents themselves.
+You can also apply to the elite dormitories that select future residents themselves.
 See the ‘List of Copenhagen dormitories which need a motivated letter of application’ here.